Paul first visited Thailand in 1996 and has been retired in Siam since 2007. He has a beautiful and loving Thai wife and can speak Thai.

 Thailand as a Retirement Home

 Increasing numbers of Westerners are retiring in Thailand every year.
-Ease of getting a retirement visa, extremely friendly local people, and good quality of life make Thailand a worthy place to consider for retirement.
+The ease of getting a retirement visa, extremely friendly local people, and good quality of life make Thailand a worthy place to consider for retirement.

 Since 2007, I have been living as an active retiree in Thailand.
 I have enjoyed all of my retired life here due to living and working with very hospitable people and also having a good quality of life.
 Countless Westerners have retired to various spots all over Thailand, and in this article eight reasons are listed why people retire in Thailand.